 Now, don’t get me wrong, I think that playing MTGO is one of the most important things any magic player can do.
 It significantly increases your understanding of the game’s rules and interactions because there’s never any misinterpretation of the order of spells and abilities resolving.
 It also really gives you a solid picture of both turn phases and steps that playing in paper usually doesn’t.
 It’s an extremely important item in any competitive players toolbox; however, this can hamper the Storm player when playing in paper.
 It’s startlingly easy to lose track of all the very complicated plays our deck is centered around without that digital framework to fall back on.
 Today, with that in mind, we are going to go into some methods for rebuilding that framework in your paper games and avoiding misplays that can be the bane of our existence.

-For those of you who don't know me, I transitioned into playing Storm after being a long-time Death and Taxes player.
-Death and Taxes is a deck that thrives on its ability to gain an incremental advantage, hence the 'Taxes' element.
-When playing Death and Taxes, it's necessary to be very precise with each play and to watch the opponent with precision as well.
+For those of you who don’t know me, I transitioned into playing Storm after being a long-time Death & Taxes player.
+Death & Taxes is a deck that thrives on its ability to gain an incremental advantage, hence the ‘Taxes’ element.
+When playing Death & Taxes, it’s necessary to be very precise with each play and to watch the opponent with precision as well.
 When playing against Storm players, I quickly noticed a pattern with players who were going really fast and not going through their plays step-by-step: they would often make small mistakes that would cost them the game.
-Now, most of those mistakes weren't meant to be malicious, but at the end of the day, if I didn't call them out on it, I would have been on the receiving end of dozens of undeserved losses.
-If I had a dollar for every storm player that tried to deal me lethal damage with Tendrils of Agony but miscounted their Storm or didn't even have the two black mana required to cast it, I'd have a playset of Beta Duals by now!
+Now, most of those mistakes weren’t meant to be malicious, but at the end of the day, if I didn’t call them out on it, I would have been on the receiving end of dozens of undeserved losses.
+If I had a dollar for every storm player that tried to deal me lethal damage with Tendrils of Agony but miscounted their Storm or didn’t even have the two black mana required to cast it, I’d have a playset of Beta Duals by now!

-Coming from that Death and Taxes background, I always urge Storm players to take their time when comboing off while playing in paper, as a lot of those small mistakes can be easily avoided.
+Coming from that Death & Taxes background, I always urge Storm players to take their time when comboing off while playing in paper, as a lot of those small mistakes can be easily avoided.
 Opponents that are playing fair decks at a high skill level will be vigilantly looking for those little mistakes to gain the incremental advantage that they need to win an unfavorable matchup.
 I think as a community, our goal should be to make our opponents salty because they lost to the Storm Mechanic, not salty because they feel like something shady happened.
 As such, I am going to share some of the strategies that I have been practicing, to build great Storm habits in paper!

 Be Intentional with how you communicate.